Diversity & Inclusion

 In addition, in FY2018 Resona Holdings joined the Iku-Boss Corporate Alliance.
 We are now working to develop Iku-Boss with an understanding of work-life balance.

 The ratio of employees taking spousal maternity leave at Resona Bank and Saitama Resona Bank has been 100% every year since FY2017.
 In our action plan following the Act on Promotion of Women's Participation and Advancement in the Workplace, we established the target to increase the acquisition rate of childcare related leave by men to 80% by FY 2025 based on the recognition that work-style improvement and changes in mindset are needed for promoting work-life balance, including among male employees.
-We have already achieved this target and are now working on initiatives to increase this percentage even further.
+The above target has already been met.
+To promote the further utilization of childcare leave, we are currently striving to achieve a target of raising the ratio of eligible male employees who take childcare leave to 100% by the end of FY2027.

 Since October 2022, the first 14 days of childcare leave at birth (postpartum paternity leave) is paid, and we are encouraging employees to take five days of spousal maternity leave.
 We will continue our efforts to further promote the use of leave, including the development of a work environment in which both men and women can take leave if they wish.